 STEM is an abbreviation for science, technology, engineering, and mathematics.
 In other words, cutting-edge industries such as high technology, biotechnology, and biosciences.

-There are two reasons why STEM tenants have been bringing relief, and much needed rental revenues, to building owners and investors in REITs.
+There are two reasons why STEM tenants have been bringing relief, and much needed rental revenues, to new building owners and investors in REITs.

 Why Are They Good?

 A recent article in the World Property Journal noted that when STEM tenants lease space, they lease lots of it.
 Often times in the 50,000 foot plus range.

 Secondly, they’re great not just for owners of buildings with a high vacancy rate, but for secondary and tertiary markets as well.

 That’s because companies that employ workers skilled in science, technology, engineering and mathematics find that they have to go where the talent is, rather than successfully recruiting employees to relocate and come to them.

 That’s one of the reasons by high-tech companies such as Google, Amazon, and venture-capital funded startup companies are appearing in cities where you might not expect them to be.